WasatchPhotonics/pyusb-virtSpec/README.md

 ### Customizing Spectra

 Customizing spectra is very simple and minimal.
 You can either modify variables `peaks` and `noise` in wasatchConfig.
 Or you can fill `pixels` with arbitrary integer-only data.
 Take care that `len(pixels)` corresponds correctly with the device PID that you specified.
 By default the PID is `0x1000` and `len(pixels)` should be 1024.

+# Testing

+This section is brief guide about using pyusb-virtSpec in testing.
+The motivation of this module is to reduce spectrometer dependence for high-level tests that don't depend on any meaningful spectra.
+For instance saving and loading measurements, running plugins, and confirming the graph still shows.
+This virtual spectrometer enables parts of Enlighten that are normally unavailable when no spec is connected.

+Characterizing real spectrometer outcomes using virtual test results should only be attempted with a strong understanding of this software and WP drivers, but sometimes it's obvious.
+If the virtual spec suddenly breaks after a code change, you've must likely done something to break compatibility with a real spec as well.